fcatrin/clc88/src/video/chroni.md

 ### Auto increment / decrement address register
-By default, each time you read or write to VDATA, the internal address register will be incremented, but you can change that behaviour writing to register VAUOTOINC.
+By default, each time you read or write to VDATA, the internal address register will be incremented.
+You can change that behaviour writing to register VAUOTOINC.
 The possible values (defined in symbols.asm) are:

         AUTOINC_VADDR_KEEP     = $00